PostHog/posthog.com/contents/tutorials/feedback-interviews-site-apps.md

 User interviews are critical to understanding how your users are using your product and how you can improve it.
 The process for booking these interviews can be time-intensive.
 They require a lot of back-and-forth, figuring out schedules, and coordination.
 Automating this process helps you to get the benefits of user interviews with less logistic work.

-To do this, we will use the user interview app.
-It is more complicated to set up, because it uses a feature flag.
-This enables customization and control of who sees the prompt to book a user interview.
+To do this, we will use [the user interview app](/apps/user-interviews).
+It is more complicated to set up, because it uses a feature flag, but this enables customization and control of who sees the prompt to book a user interview.
 Here’s the process:

 1. Create a feature flag.
 Set up the filters you want, but these can only be user properties, group properties, or cohorts.
 As a start, we recommend filtering to show only for yourself (your email or ID).
     - If you want historical events, create an insight, use it to create a static cohort, then use that static cohort as a filter.